GSA/fpki-guides/pages/fpki_cas.md

 {% include alert-info.html content="A new effort is underway to establish a Federal root and issuing certificate authorities dedicated to Public Trust TLS/SSL device certificates.
 Follow or contribute to the development of the new Federal certificate policy for this Public Trust effort: https://github.com/uspki/policies" %}

-Detailed descriptions of the three FPKI Trust Infrastructure CAs and their roles are given below.
+The three FPKI Trust Infrastructure CAs' functions are as follows:

 ### Federal Common Policy Certification Authority (_**COMMON**_) ####